 Thanksgiving is a wonderful time of year where you can catch up with family and friends and show off your baking skills.
 For your dog however, Thanksgiving can be a bit overwhelming — especially if it’s their first one.
 At Canine College, our dog training professionals have often been asked what the best approach would be to making sure dogs are safe and happy during the holiday.
+Unfortunately, it’s not guaranteed that your dog won’t accidentally bite someone in their excitement at meeting new people.
+If that happens, then that person has every right to contact a lawyer and make a claim.
+It might even be a lawyer san diego ca if that’s where you live.
+So, that’s why it is extremely important to make sure you know the ways in which to handle your dog.
 We’ve included a few crucial tips for you and your family members that won’t detract from meal prep and socializing.

 How To Handle Your Dog During Thanksgiving